FairGrad: Fairness Aware Gradient Descent: Experiments

 \subsection{Datasets}

-In the main paper, we consider $4$ different datasets and postpone the results on another $5$ datasets to the supplementary material as they follow similar trends.
-We also postpone the detailed descriptions of these datasets as well as the pre-processing steps.
+In the main paper, we consider $4$ different datasets and postpone the results on another $6$ datasets to Appendix~\ref{app:subsec:extended-standard} as they follow similar trends.
+We also postpone the detailed descriptions of these datasets as well as the pre-processing steps to Appendix~\ref{app:subsec:datasets}.

-On the one hand, we consider commonly used fairness datasets, namely the \textbf{Adult} Income dataset~\cite{DBLP:conf/kdd/Kohavi96} and the \textbf{CelebA} dataset~\cite{liu2015deep}.
-Both datasets are binary classification datasets with binary sensitive attributes (gender).
-We also consider a variant of the Adult Income dataset where we add a second binary sensitive attribute (race) to obtain a dataset with $4$ sensitive groups.
+We consider commonly used fairness datasets, namely \textbf{Adult Income}~\citep{DBLP:conf/kdd/Kohavi96} and \textbf{CelebA}~\citep{liu2015deep}.
+Both are binary classification datasets with binary sensitive attributes (gender).
+We also consider a variant of the Adult Income dataset where we add a second binary sensitive attribute (race) to obtain a dataset with $4$ disjoint sensitive groups.
+For both datasets, we use $20\%$ of the data as a test set and the remaining $80\%$ as a train set.
+We further divide the train set into two and keep $25\%$ of the training examples as a validation set.
+For each repetition, we randomly shuffle the data before splitting it, and thus we have unique splits for each random seed.
+Lastly, we standardize each features independently by subtracting the mean and scaling to unit variance which were estimated on the training set.

-On the other hand, to showcase the wide applicability of FairGrad, we employ datasets from the NLP and CV communities.
-For NLP, we consider the \textbf{Twitter Sentiment}\footnote{\url{http://slanglab.cs.umass.edu/TwitterAAE/}}~\cite{blodgett-etal-2016-demographic} dataset which consists of $200k$ tweets with binary sensitive attribute (race) and binary sentiment score.
-For CV, we employ the \textbf{UTKFace} dataset\footnote{\url{https://susanqq.github.io/UTKFace/}}~\cite{zhang2017age}, which consists of $23,708$ images tagged with race, age, and gender.
+To showcase the wide applicability of FairGrad, we consider the \textbf{Twitter Sentiment}\footnote{\url{http://slanglab.cs.umass.edu/TwitterAAE/}}~\citep{blodgett-etal-2016-demographic} dataset from the Natural Language Processing community.
+It consists of $200k$ tweets with binary sensitive attribute (race) and binary sentiment score.
+We employ the same setup, splits, and the pre-processing as proposed by~\citet{DBLP:conf/eacl/HanBC21} and \citet{DBLP:conf/emnlp/ElazarG18} and create bias in the dataset by changing the proportion of each subgroup (race-sentiment) in the training set.
+Following the footsteps of~\citet{DBLP:conf/emnlp/ElazarG18} we encode the tweets using the DeepMoji~\citep{DBLP:conf/emnlp/FelboMSRL17} encoder with no fine-tuning, which has been pre-trained over millions of tweets to predict their emoji, thereby predicting the sentiment.
+We also employ the \textbf{UTKFace} dataset\footnote{\url{https://susanqq.github.io/UTKFace/}}~\citep{zhang2017age} from the Computer Vision community.
+It consists of $23,708$ images tagged with race, age, and gender with pre-defined splits.